dorianim/formrecevr/README.md

 8. [OPTIONAL] To setup ssl/https, please use a reverse proxy like nginx

 # Configuration
 The configuration is stored in `/config/config.yml` in the container by default.
+It is reloaded live, so changes do not require a container restart to become effective.
 A fully populated config could look like this:
 ```yaml
 forms: